Revisiting the Jones eigenproblem in fluid-structure interaction: Weak formulation

 \section{Weak formulation}

-In the presence of corners or edges, it is no longer reasonable to ask for the problem \autoref{eq:jones-modes} to be imposed pointwise, and a weak formulation is needed.
-Later in this paper we shall compute Jones modes using a finite element discretization.
+In the presence of corners or edges, it is no longer reasonable to ask for the boundary condition in the problem \autoref{eq:jones-modes} to be imposed pointwise, since the eigenfunctions may not be sufficiently regular. {In fact, the zero normal trace condition on the displacement holds almost everywhere on $\partial\Omega$; it is clear that this condition cannot be imposed, for example over vertices of the boundary.} A weak formulation is needed and later in this paper we shall compute Jones modes using a finite element discretization.

 Let $\Omega$ be a Lipschitz domain of $\mathbb{R}^n$ (we drop the subscript referring to the solid domain).
 Recall the eigenvalue problem in \autoref{eq:jones-modes}: find the Jones pairs $(w^2,\u)$, $\u$ non-zero, such that